guns-trigger123/ReCoNN_pytorch/README.md

 ## Citation

-If you find our work useful in your research, please cite:
+If you find their work useful in your research, please cite:

 ```
 @article{taylor2024regularity,